lyokato/roulette/README.md

 - :both (default) - setup both `Publisher` and `Subscriber` connections
 - :subscriber - setup `Subscriber` connections only
 - :publisher - setup `Publisher` connections only

+### subscription_restart

+#### :temporary

+subscription-process sends EXIT message to consumer process when gnatsd-connection is disconnected.

+#### :permanent

+subscription-process try to keep subscription. when gnatsd-connection is disconnected, retry to sends SUBSCRIBE message through other connections.

 ## Detailed Usage